mobilecoinofficial/QutecubR/README.md

-# AQRR
+# datadots
-Animated QR-code in Rust
+A fancy QR code generator in Rust which aims to be performant, flexible, and configurable enough to use in an automated fashion.

-This is a tool for creating image and animated QR-codes.
+# Usage
-It aims to be performant, flexible, and configurable enough to use in an automated fashion.
+datadots takes a JSON RPC blob with the following fields as an arguement:

 Libraries (for now):
 qrcode-rust (Apache) https://github.com/kennytm/qrcode-rust